storedsafe/x509-vacuumer/README.md

 StoredSafe's PubSub system will receive a subscription on an alert 30 days prior to the expiration date of each stored certificate.

-The script is written in Python v2 and has been tested on macOS Sierra and on Linux (any fairly recent version of Ubuntu or Red Hat should work fine).
+The script is written in Python v3 and has been tested on macOS Mojave and on Linux (any fairly recent version of Ubuntu or Red Hat should work fine).

 ## Installation instructions

-This script requires Python v2 and some libraries.
+This script requires Python v3 and some libraries.

-It has been developed and tested using Python v2.7.10, on macOS Sierra 10.12.4.
+It has been developed and tested using Python v3.7.5, on macOS Mojave 10.14.6.

 Most of the required libraries are installed by default,  but others require manual installation. ("requests, requests_toolbelt, netaddr)